storybookjs/react-native/docs/src/pages/addons/addon-gallery/index.md

 With this addon, you can add docs in markdown format for each story.
 It's very useful because most projects and components already have README.md files.
-Now it is easy to add them into your Storybook.
+Now you can add them into your Storybook.

 ### [Story-router](https://github.com/gvaldambrini/storybook-router)